makerdao/mkr-mcd-spec/kmcd.md

 ### Earning interest from a pot after End is deactivated (inspired by the lucash-pot-end attack)

-The property checks if an `End . cage` is eventually followed by a successful `Pot . join`and `Pot . exit`.
+The property checks if an `End . cage` is eventually followed by a successful `Pot . file dsr`.

 ```k
     syntax Bool ::= potEndInterest(List) [function, functional]